Vehicle leasing for businesses

 - The vehicle can be depreciated into company accounts

-- The monthly payments can be higher than Business Contract Hire
+- Higher monthly payments than if you had a Business Contract Hire agreement

 - The whole cost of the vehicle is shown on your credit file

 - Taxing the car is your responsibility

 - For the duration of the contract, you are still required to keep to the set mileage and ensure your vehicle is kept in a good condition – as you may decide to hand the car back at the end of the contract.

 A Finance Lease is one of the traditional ways to get a vehicle for a business and is more suited to vans or vehicles that are going to be doing excessive mileage or suffer damage that falls outside of Fair Wear and Tear.

 Over an agreed period of time you make monthly payments for the vehicle, as you would for a normal lease contract, however, once the contract ends you have two options:

 - You sell the vehicle in order to clear the remaining finance, which you will often hear referred to as a balloon payment.
 The balloon payment amount is set at the beginning of your contract.